shivamgupta021/CheckoutMate/readme.md

     - **Customers**: Have access to endpoints related to browsing products, managing their cart, and generating bills.
     - **Employees**: Have access to manage the inventory, including creating, updating, and deleting products.

-To obtain a JWT token, users (customers or employees) must authenticate by sending their credentials to the `/auth/login/` endpoint.
-Upon successful authentication, a JWT token will be returned, which must be included in the `Authorization header of future requests.

 ### Obtaining Credentials

 - Login Request: